ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 The only people who are seen as "in college" are in GQ in college.
 Plenty of people attend college from home, but we do not track education so are not accounting for this.
 #.
 We assign GQ college folks to "guardians" within an age limit.
 Some are likely supported by a grandparent or other person outside of our qualifications, but this is not included.
 #.
 For GQ college folks, we select only reference people to be guardians, making some simulants ineligible and oversimplifying.
+#.
+Because each GQ type has only a single location (state and PUMA), we allow college students' guardians to be anywhere in the US.
+   In reality, 78.5% of college students should have a guardian in the same state where they go to college.
+[Own_State_Enrollment]_
+   This could be included in a future version with multiple college locations.

 Guardian(s) on Time Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^